 How To Serve a California 3 Day Notice To Quit

-California landlords may deliver a Notice To Quit using any of these methods:
+California landlords may deliver an initial written Notice To Quit through any of the following methods:

 Sources